Summer Programs Frequently Asked Questions

 What if I need to change information in my Student Account Portal?

 Please check with the U.S. embassy or consulate in your country for the requirements to obtain a B-1/B-2 Visa (tourist visa) to enter the U.S. for our program.
 You do not need an I-20 or an F1-Visa (student visa) to attend Choate Summer Programs.
+If you have ESTA, please see the official ESTA website below.

-We recommend starting the B-1/B-2 Visa process before or at the same time you start the application for our program.
+We recommend starting the B-1/B-2 Visa process before, or at the same time, you start the application for our program.

 The State Department has changed scheduling policies for tourist visas.
 If you require a visa to enter the United States of America, please schedule your appointment as soon as possible.
 Here are some helpful resources: